Cuauhtlatoatzin/indigenous-peoples-history/README.md

 * [Zarrillo, S., Gaikwad, N., Lanaud, C., Powis, T., Viot, C., Lesur, I., ... & Valdez, F. (2018).
 The use and domestication of Theobroma cacao during the mid-Holocene in the upper Amazon.
 Nature ecology & evolution, 2(12), 1879-1888.](https://www.academia.edu/39637452/The_use_and_domestication_of_Theobroma_cacao_during_the_mid_Holocene_in_the_upper_Amazon_Main_Text) &mdash; Lays out an interesting connection between the cacao cultivated by the "Olmec" and the cacao of this region.
   * `This long-held idea that T. cacao was first domesticated in Mesoamerica, where it was isolated from its wild relatives, has been buoyed by archaeological, ethnohistoric and iconographic evidence10,13.
 However, recent genomic research on T. cacao shows that its greatest genetic diversity occurs in the humid forests of the upper Amazon tributaries region, suggesting that its earliest use and initial domestication originated there (Fig.1)14–17.
 Here we report that T. cacao was used in Ecuador by 5,450–5,300 cal. yr BP, predating its earliest known use in Central America and Mexico by approximately 1.5 millennia.`
   * `Theobroma cacao diversity has recently been classified into ten genetic groups, with three main ‘old domesticated’ varieties.
 The geographic locale and the approximate dates of their originare: the Criollo variety, cultivated in Mexico for approximately 3,900 years2,14; the Nacional variety, cultivated in Ecuador for at least 500 years16 and the Amelonado variety, originating from Brazil and cultivated for nearly 300 years37.
 The Zamora-Chinchipe province has already been shown as the centre of domestication of the fine flavour cacao Nacional variety of Ecuador16.
 However, the origin of the aDNA from ceramic residues seems closer to the Purus and Curaray groups than to the Nacional variety, suggesting that the Nacional variety was domesticated more recently than the Theobroma trees used between approximately 5,300 and 3,700 cal. yr BP in the SALF region.`
-  * `Representatives of the ancestral Criollo variety introducedin Central America, and cultivated by Olmec and Maya people,can be identified in the current cacao population cultivated in Central America14.
+  * `Representatives of the ancestral Criollo variety introduced in Central America, and cultivated by Olmec and Maya people,can be identified in the current cacao population cultivated in Central America14.
 These trees, highly homozygous, constitute one of the ancestors of the present hybrid Criollo population (named Trinitario) and are also closer to the Purus or Curaray genetic groups16, as is the aDNA from SALF.
 Modern T. cacao trees belonging to both genetic groups are presently found in the Zamora-Chinchipe region where SALF is located, and these trees extend north to the Colombian Amazon region.
 These findings highlight the important role the Curaray/Purus cacao groups inthe upper Amazon may have played in cacao domestication events occurring at different times, but also raise questions regarding their dispersal from Amazonia to both the Pacific coast of Ecuador and to Central America.`
   * `In this regard, artefacts from SALF also reveal linkages to the Pacific coast.
 Funeral offerings from Tomb 2 included a stirrup-spout bottle (Fig.2, Supplementary Note 1, Supplementary Fig. 1 and Supplementary Table 2), from which interior residue sample PLD-001 was obtained.
 Strikingly, the human effigy stirrup-spout bottle (Fig.2) shows a human face emerging from a Spondylus bivalve (Spondylus crassisquama Lamark, 1819, formerly known as S. princeps Broderip, 1833), found only along the far northwest coast of Peru to Baja California38.
 Moreover, other artefacts found in tombs at SALF included shell fragments and beads made of Strombus spp. shell, which also originates along the Pacific coast18 (Supplementary Note 1).
 It is evident then that the people of the Mayo-Chinchipe culture were in contact with groups on the Pacific coast, either through direct or indirect trade of goods18,22.
 These exchanges undoubtedly also involved culturally important plants22,39.`
   * Hmmm, that does correspond with several trade routes of a few cultures, including the Olmec/Mokaya.